- Yellowing of the skin and whites of the eyes

 - Ovarian failure

-- Cataracts (usually regress with dietary treatment, leaving no residual visual impairment)
+- Cataracts—usually regress with dietary treatment, leaving no remaining visual impairment

 - Decreased bone mineral density

 |Copyright © Nucleus Medical Media, Inc.|

 - Organ meats

 Galactosemia.
 Genetics Home Reference website.
 Available at: http://ghr.nlm.nih.gov/condition/galactosemia.
 Published September 22, 2014.
 Accessed September 29, 2014.

 Screening tests (pediatric preventive care).
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated September 16, 2014.
 Accessed September 29, 2014.